duplocloud/terraform-provider-duplocloud/docs/resources/infrastructure.md

 }
 ```

-### Create a DuploCloud infrastructure named 'prod' in the us-east-2 region, with a VPC CIDR of 10.30.0.0/16, a subnet mask of 24, and an EKS cluster enabled with an ingress controller
+### Create a DuploCloud infrastructure named 'prod' in the us-east-2 region, with a VPC CIDR of 10.30.0.0/16, a subnet mask of 24, and an EKS cluster disabled with an ingress controller

 ```terraform
 resource "duplocloud_infrastructure" "prod_infra" {